CCCA – A Common Cause of Hair Loss

 If you suspect CCA, schedule a visit for an accurate assessment and detailed treatment plan to treat this challenging condition.

 What causes CCCA?

-The exact cause of CCCA is unclear but is thought to be due to a variety of factors.
+The exact cause of CCCA is unclear but is thought to be due to various factors.
 These include a history of intense heat, tight hairstyles, or the application of chemical relaxers and dyes.
 These hair grooming practices could have occurred as far back as during childhood or teenage years.
 CCCA can also be triggered by the naturally curly shape of African hair follicles.
-CCCA affects some individuals with no history or tight or harsh hairstyles.
+CCCA affects some individuals with no history of tight or harsh hairstyles.
 Therefore, we believe that there is also be a genetic component triggering the disease.
 It often affects multiple family members.

 What are the symptoms of CCCA?

 People with CCCA often have burning, itching, burning, tenderness, or tiny bumps on the scalp.
 These usually occur on the top of the head and gradually spread outwards.
 In the early stage, there may be no visible hair loss, or the hairs may be fragile, short, and broken.
 Your dermatologist will need to examine your hair and scalp to confirm CCCA.
 A biopsy or scalp sample is necessary to confirm the condition.
 The sample is viewed under a microscope to confirm scarring and amount of inflammation.

 Diagnosing CCCA requires a thorough examination by our expert dermatologist.
 The process begins with a comprehensive medical history review, during which we will inquire about the onset of hair loss, any associated symptoms, and relevant lifestyle factors.